joseph-flinn/site/frontend/posts/retro-success-devops-reorg.md

 methodologies and practices and the possible future career advancement possibilities at this organization.
 Before I accepted and started in the role, I knew that being a DevOps Engineer on a DevOps team has a high risk of being an anti-pattern for technical organization structure (Skelton, _"DevOps Topologies"_).
-I took the this as a challenge to overcome (which is not necessarily the wrong decision, but a lot harder to do that I had originally thought).
+I took this as a challenge to overcome (which is not necessarily the wrong decision, but a lot harder to do than I had originally thought).
 However, I had yet to learn about [influencing critical decisions](/posts/retro-failure-influence-critical-decisions) or the dangers of [value oases](/posts/retro-failure-value-oasis).